-Effective stewardship and asset management often require elected representatives to make strategic decisions within a four year Council term, which often result in benefits to the community many years later.
+Effective stewardship and asset management often require elected representatives to make strategic decisions within a four year Council term, offering sustainable outcomes for the community many years later.

-The growth occurring acroiss the Shire is creating immediate demands on Council for the upgrade and expansion of its current infrastructure assets, as well as creating new assets.
+The growth occurring across the Shire is creating immediate demands on Council for the upgrade and expansion of its current infrastructure assets, as well as creating new assets.
 These immediate demands, place political pressure on elected representatives to respond to these needs.

-The challenge for Council is to ensure that responding to these immediate demands, does not come at the consequence of adequate investment in the renewal of its existing infrastructure assets.
+The challenge for Council is to ensure that responding to these immediate demands, does not come at the consequence of an adequate investment in the renewal of its existing infrastructure assets.